|How Sex Offender Laws Circumvent the Constitution:

 however, is quite the challenge.
 As noted in McNeil v.
 Logue, even when the court admits sex offender laws serve a

-in every challenge to sex offender laws.
-The following cases lay the groundwork to the argument residency
+every challenge to sex offender laws.
+The following cases lay the groundwork to the argument residency restrictions are

 Argument # 1: SO laws are punitive by the nature of the laws’ effects

-punishment if the sanction cannot be fairly said to serve a remedial purpose, but instead as a deterrent or
+if the sanction cannot be fairly said to serve a remedial purpose, but instead as a deterrent or retribution, [US v.

-sanctions served purposes of deterrence and public scrutiny does not justify sanctions which do not serve a
+served purposes of deterrence and public scrutiny does not justify sanctions which do not serve a legitimate

-punishment is neither the actual or objective purpose of the law, civil sanctions may constitute punishment if
+is neither the actual or objective purpose of the law, civil sanctions may constitute punishment if the effects or

-the effects or “sting” are harsh enough to be considered a punishment, and must be evaluated in light of
+“sting” are harsh enough to be considered a punishment, and must be evaluated in light of importance of any

 Argument # 2: SO Laws serve as historical means of punishment

-if some remedial purpose can fully explain a legislative measure, if historical analysis shows a sanction has
+some remedial purpose can fully explain a legislative measure, if historical analysis shows a sanction has been

-been traditionally regarded as punishment, and if text or history does not demonstrate that the measure is not
+traditionally regarded as punishment, and if text or history does not demonstrate that the measure is not punitive,

 Argument # 3: SO Laws counter their own claim the sole purpose is public safety